alphagov/govuk-design-system/src/get-started/new-typography-scale/index.md

 This will automatically use the new typography scale.
 You do not need to change any of your Sass to use the new scale.

 {{ govukWarningText({
-  text: "Please be aware that this is an early release of the new typography scale.
+  text: "This is an early release of the new typography scale.
 We may release significant changes to the scale in releases between now and GOV.UK Frontend 6.0.0.
-Please read version release notes to see if you are affected."
+Please read the version release notes to see if you are affected."
 }) }}

 ## Testing your service against the new typography scale